 Nationwide League Division 2

-The first time I went to Northampton's Sixfields Stadium, we didn't actually get in the ground until near the end of the game, but watched most of the game from the hill behind the ground.
-The reason was not extreme money saving, instead it was the fact that the clutch cable on my Dad's car broke and as a consequence all the gates were closed when we got their, 20 minutes after kick off.
+The first time I went to Northampton's Sixfields Stadium, we didn't actually get in the ground until near the end of the game but watched most of the game from the hill behind the ground.
+The reason was not extreme money-saving, instead, it was the fact that the clutch cable on my Dad's car broke and as a consequence all the gates were closed when we got there, 20 minutes after kick-off.
 That game ended in a 1-1 draw, with defender Nicky Mohan got our goal with a shot from the edge of the area.

 I'd have to wait another four years for my next visit, but things didn't really go much better this time.
 The season had started well under Lawrie Sanchez and mid-February saw us make it into the playoff places following a win at Bournemouth.
 Sadly, we were thumped 4-1 at home to Blackpool in the next game and the season, and indeed Sanchez's time at Wycombe never really recovered from there.
 A record of two wins in eleven games saw us head into the game in 12th place. but even so, we dominated and were 1-0 ahead at the break thanks to a Gavin Holligan goal.
 It all looked set for a rare moment of joy, but we collapsed in the second half after sitting far too deep.
 Long-haired midfielder Chris Hargreaves was brilliant that day and he sparked the comeback on 51 minutes, following up with a header after Marco Gabbiadini's shot hit the bar.
 Another goal from Hargreaves, plus further strikes from Jamie Forrester and Chris Carruthers (the latter who would have an infamous few days spell with us without playing a game) made it a poor afternoon for the travelling Chairboys.